Principal Sub-manifolds: Illustration referenced in the Introduction

 where $U$ and $V$ are independent normal variable $N(0, 1/10)$ and $N(0, 1/100)$.
 To lift each point to $\mathbb{R}^4$, we add the fourth coordinate so that every point lies on a sphere satisfying

 where a shifting parameter $C$ (e.g., 0.45) is chosen such that

 We still need to normalize the data to guarantee that the data are in $S^3$.

-The curved surface gives some knowledge about the inherited geometry of the projected sub-manifold.
-This can be understood by noting that the surface carries an $S$-pattern that mainly comes from a rough sinusoid of the triplets.
-Figure \ref{example-subman1} shows the data, the estimated principal sub-manifold, and the super-imposed principal directions.
+The ambient manifold determines some of the inherited geometry of the projected sub-manifold.
+In this case, the sub-manifold carries an $S$-pattern that mainly stems from the rough sinusoid of the first three coordinates.
+Figure \ref{illustrate-flow-submanifold} shows the data, the superimposed principal flow and the estimated principal sub-manifold.
 The starting point (in black) is the center of the data points (in red).
-The two green curves are the first and second principal direction lying on the surface corresponding to the estimated principal sub-manifold (in grey).
+The two green curves (Figure \ref{illustrate-flow-submanifold}(a)) are the first and second principal flows, while the estimated principal sub-manifold (Figure \ref{illustrate-flow-submanifold}(b)) is highlighted in gray, contrasting the two green principal flows lying on the surface of the estimated principal sub-manifold.
 All of them are projected to the first three eigenvectors of the covariance matrix at the starting point.
-The surface enables itself to bend wherever the curvature of the manifold changes rapidly.
-The first principal direction is towards a direction of maximum variance of the data points, while the surface grows in more directions that automatically account for more variance of the data points.
+The surface is able to bend wherever the curvature of the manifold changes rapidly.
+The first principal direction is towards the direction of maximum variance of the data points, while the surface extends in more directions that automatically account for more variance of the data points.